What is Bacterial Vaginosis (BV)? How to Stop the Cycle | Uqora

 BV can feel very uncomfortable and can impact your day to day life.
 Remember to take care of your mental health during this time and get support – we know it can feel tough to experience this cycle of infections.
 BV symptoms may include abnormal vaginal discharge, pain, itching, burning in or around the outside of the vagina, a strong vaginal odor, or burning during urination(5)

 However, around 84% of women with BV are asymptomatic(2).
-While asymptomatic BV may not be causing you apparent discomfort with noticeable symptoms, you may find yourself struggling with recurrent urinary tract infections , it's possible the two are connected and may be a great discussion to have with your doctor if you suspect this could be a factor in your journey(8)
+While asymptomatic BV may not be causing you apparent discomfort with noticeable symptoms, you may find yourself struggling with recurrent urinary tract infections.
+It's possible the two are connected and may be a great discussion to have with your doctor if you suspect this could be a factor in your journey(8)

 84% of women with BV are asymptomatic.